• Big Ben and Westminster Bridge, London, England

 ▲ Stratford-upon-Avon Shakespeare's pretty hometown and top venue for performances of his plays.

-Warwick and Coventry England's best medieval castle, in pleasant Warwick, and the stirring bombed-out husk of an ancient cathedral, in Coventry.
+Warwick and Coventry England's best medieval castle (Warwick), and in nearby Coventry, the stirring bombed-out husk of an ancient cathedral.

 ▲ Ironbridge Gorge Birthplace of the Industrial Revolution, with sights and museums that tell the earth-changing story.

-▲ Liverpool Rejuvenated port city and the Beatles' hometown.
+▲ Liverpool Rejuvenated port city and the Beatles' hometown, with a host of Fab Four–related sights.

-▲ North Yorkshire Smattering of ruined abbeys, desolate moors, and seaside towns (including bustling Whitby and tiny Staithes).
+▲ North Yorkshire Pastoral region of hills and desolate moors, with a smattering of ruined abbeys and salty seaside towns (including Whitby and tiny Staithes).

-▲ Durham and Northeast England Youthful working-class town with magnificent cathedral, plus (nearby) an open-air museum, the Roman remains of Hadrian's Wall, Holy Island, and Bamburgh Castle.
+▲ Durham and Northeast England Youthful workaday town with magnificent cathedral, plus (nearby) an open-air museum, the Roman remains of Hadrian's Wall, Holy Island, and Bamburgh Castle.

 Plan